-I’ve sat with to do lists in the past that just keep getting longer and longer and I feel it’s a fast way to distraction or procrastinating, so now I set my intentions which allow for some flexibility in case of fast balls or emergencies.
+I’ve sat with to-do lists in the past that just keep getting longer and longer and I feel it’s a fast way to distraction or procrastinating, so now I set my intentions that allow for some flexibility in case of fastballs or emergencies.
 So the daily 3 task rule works best for me.

-This maybe looks or feels like a long and time consuming task.
+This might look or feel like a long and time-consuming task.
 It takes an hour or so to begin with then 15 – 20 mins each.
-For me it’s time well invested.
+For me, it’s time well invested.

-“I’d rather be a meaningful specific than a wondering generality” – Zig Ziglar
+“I’d rather be a meaningful specific than a wandering generality” – Zig Ziglar

 If I can help you with your goal setting or achieving them, then please let me know!